You’ve just had a great conversation with a potential client. There was a connection, and you both feel this could be a match. So what’s next?

 2. Describe the Outcome You Offer

 The more specific your offer, the more likely it will connect with the right audience.
-This is why addressing your niche is super key.
+This is why addressing your niche is key.

-A ‘4-Week Program To Build A Thriving Love Relationship’ has a clear value proposition, unlike a general ‘Change Your Life Coaching Program.’
+A 4-Week Program To Build A Thriving Love Relationship has a clear value proposition, unlike a general Change Your Life coaching program.

 Even if you’re a coach specializing in multiple niches, you need to make each life coaching package specific to its focus.
 This way, you’ll specify the results your coaching client will get.

-You might think, “But I’m a holistic coach, why should I limit myself?”
-If you have to choose between a jack of all trades and a specialist in an area you’re struggling with, you’ll probably turn to the specialist.
-Plus, holistic outcomes can also be defined specifically, for example:
+You might think, “But I’m a holistic coach; why should I limit myself?”
+But if you have to choose between a jack of all trades and a specialist in an area you’re struggling with, wouldn’t you turn to the specialist?

-• Achieving a greater balance between work, love, and play
+- Achieving a greater balance between work, love, and play

-• Feeling more grounded and confident
+- Feeling more grounded and confident

-• Developing greater self-awareness and making more conscious life choices
+- Developing greater self-awareness and making more conscious life choices

-3. Design the Format of Your Life Coaching Package
+3. Design the Format of Your Package

 Do you offer 1-on-1 sessions, group coaching, or a mix of both?